Drs. Erwin Kristobal Gudenschwager Basso, Eman Soliman and PhD candidates Allie Kaloss, Jing Ju and Caroline de Jager present at ASNTR 2021

 Won third place Postdoctoral Fellow Poster competition at The National Capital TBI Symposium, NIH.

-Won third place Graduate student poster competition at The National Capital TBI Symposium, NIH.
+Won third place Graduate student oral presentation at The National Capital TBI Symposium, NIH.

 Selected to participate in VT's 2019 OVPRI proposal development presentation.